 The Alliance website’s intent is to use its education and informational features to promote mutual goodwill and understanding between agents and builders to create more new home sales.
 It is not intended to be a lead generation website.

-The vast majority of the “horror stories” are attributable to honest misunderstandings between well-meaning people due to the subtle differences inherent in the sale of new and pre-owned homes.
-We also believe that when both sides are aware of these subtle points, they will deal with these differences in a more constructive manner.
+The vast majority of the “horror stories” are attributable to honest misunderstandings between well-meaning people due to the subtle differences inherent in the sale of new and re-sale homes.
+The Alliance believes that when both sides are aware of these subtle points, they will deal with these differences in a more constructive manner.

 Builders use specific lenders because they know they can rely on them to perform.
 Builders need to know a sale will close when agreed.
 Not all lenders understand how important that is to a builder.
 After all, the most important issue is to have a successful closing, not who makes the buyer’s loan.

-Home construction is subject to conditions and events not encountered in a pre-owned home.
-Weather, material delivery, city inspections, accidents, theft, vandalism and other variables are beyond builders’ control.
-You can be certain that a builder wants to close home sales as quickly as possible to end their daily cost of interest, utilities, insurance, property taxes, maintenance and risk of damage.
+New home construction is subject to conditions and events not encountered in a re-sale home.
+Weather, material delivery, city inspections, accidents, theft, vandalism, and other variables are beyond builders’ control.
+You can be certain that a builder wants to close as quickly as possible to end their daily cost of interest, utilities, insurance, property taxes, maintenance, and risk of damage.

 The Alliance is available to discuss your builder issue and possibly make suggestions but does not provide mediation services or legal counseling.

 The alliance founders are Ben Caballero and Bob Hafer.
 Ben owns HomesUSA.com, the leading provider of REALTOR® marketing services for builders.
-Neither Ben nor Bob have a current or anticipated interest in a home building company or a traditional real estate company.
+Neither Ben nor Bob have a current or anticipated interest in a home building company.
 However, they both have many years’ experience in the home building and real estate industries.
 Read more about them HERE.